niftools/blender_niftools_addon/docs/user/features/armature/armature.rst

 Armature Bones
 ==============

-* The following section deals with Armatures
+* The following section deals with Armatures.
+Note that, in order for any animations to display in Blender like they would in-game, ``Preserve Volume`` must be turned off in the Armature modifier.

 .. _armature-flags: